dereksonderegger/444/docs/23_Dates.md

 ## Exercises  {#Exercises_Dates}

 1. For the following formats for a date, transform them into a date/time object.
-Which formats can be handled nicely and which are not? *The lubridate package has gotten smarter over time and a couple of these used to fail.*
+Which formats can be handled nicely and which are not?
     a) For September 13

         ```r